hyungmogu/fullstack-nanodegree-vm/README.md

 ### 3. Running Vagrant

 #### Windows
-1.
+1. Open git bash
+2. Navigate to the directory where the cloned repo is located
+3. Type `cd /udacity-tournament-result/vagrant/`; navigate to where `VagrantFile` is located
+4. Type `vagrant up`; let vagrant to setup dependencies
+5. Type `vagrant ssh` when step 4 is finished; login to the virtual machine

 #### Linux/MacOS

 1. Open terminal
-2. Navigate to the directory where cloned repo is located
+2. Navigate to the directory where the cloned repo is located
-3. Type `vagrant up` in `Vagrant` folder containing 'Vagrantfile'
+3. Type `cd /udacity-tournament-result/vagrant/`; navigate to where `VagrantFile` is located
+4. Type `vagrant up`; let vagrant to setup dependencies
-4. Type `vagrant ssh` and log into the virtual machine
+5. Type `vagrant ssh` when step 4 is finished; login to the virtual machine

 ### 4. Running Project File (In Vagrant)